alantippins/agentic-ux-patterns/README.md

 - Action: Surface confidence and fallback options.

 🔍 Example: Fin by Intercom
-Fin shows when it’s unsure and escalates to humans.
+In customer support contexts, Fin signals when it’s unsure and escalates to human agents.

 ### 4. Always provide a way to undo (Adapted)
 Rule: Users must be able to inspect, reverse, or stop agent actions.